-- In the event of an active shooter, the Tournament Director will immediately contact 911 for First Responders (law enforcement, Fire, & EMS personnel). - Once the First Responders arrive, they will assume command of the situation. - It should be noted that in the event of an active shooter, the tournament staff & volunteers should follow the direction and guidance from any on-site certified law enforcement official. - Tournament Director: - Responsibilities: - 1.)
-Communicate with law enforcement on-site, for direction & guidance. - Communicate updates to District Administrator - 3.)
-Provide updates to Team Managers, when appropriate. - 4.)
-Ensure safe evacuation/movement of teams & coaches to areas of the complex, if directed by law enforcement or as needed. - 5.)
-A general Public Address announcement should ONLY be made at the direction of on-site law enforcement. - o Umpire-in-Chief: - Responsibilities: - 1.)
-Stop the game and move all players and coaches to the dugout immediately - 2.)
-Work with Tournament Director to keep everyone as calm as possible. - 3.)
-Work with Managers to make sure each player is in the safe care of a parent. - 4.)
-Calmly assist in getting everyone off the field, once it is safe to do so.
+- In the event of an active shooter, the Tournament staff will immediately contact 911 for First Responders (law enforcement, Fire, & EMS personnel). - Once the First Responders arrive, they will assume command of the situation. - It should be noted that in the event of an active shooter, the Tournament Staff & volunteers should follow the direction and guidance from any on-site certified law enforcement official. - Tournament Director: - Responsibilities: - 1.)
+Communicate with law enforcement on-site, for direction & guidance. - 2.)
+Communicate updates to Regional Director &